 And that is a very complicated job for the novice.
 The outer shell has to be split open and the motor comes out so you can get it apart.
 Lots of screws, links, and stuff.
 Really not bad if you know what you are doing, but for your first time, it will be a challenge.

 If the clutch dog slider (#37 in the expolded view below) has become worn, this can cause the motor to jump out of forward gear.
 If this is the case new ones are impossible to find and good used ones are getting scarce.
 Some will tell you to reverse (flop ends) the sliding clutch dog unit.
 Sorry, but this will not work, well maybe if it is not really worn, because the drive side of this dog for forward will also be the same side as when you flop it where you will then be using the same edge for reverse.
 Worn is bad in either case.

 I happen to be a retired machinist and still have a fairly complete machine shop.
 For a well worn one below, I welded up the leading edges of the dogs with a E9018 electric electrode rod, then ground them close by hand, doing the final fitting with a dremel tool and 1/8" carbide cutter.
-Then I re heat-treated it.
-For the forward gear, which was worn just as bad, I mounted this gear in my milling machine and using a 3/8" carbide end mill, recut the bad corner about .040".
+Then I re-heat treated it.
+For the forward gear, which was worn just as bad, I mounted this gear in my milling machine and using a 3/8" carbide end mill, then recut the bad corner back about .040".
 Then did the same for the opposite side and by measuring the first as close as possible and trying to match it on the second.
 The reverse gear was treated the same.
 There is a lot of slop here for the clutch dog slider to move into and this extra .040" would not make any appreciable difference.

 |Here is the worn clutch dog as seen on the top RH & bottom LH edges||Here the worn areas have been welded & hand ground to close to the original shape||Here you can see the bright machined area on the RH edge (drive edge) of the forward gear|